OpenAgenda/oa-public/packages/sessions/README.md

  * flash: when set, displays a message on the browser with the given text
  * user.lang: reference for the language of the user
  * user.uid: identifier of the user
+ * notifications: a count of new notifications to be set by third party service
+ * messages: a flag indicating if there are any new messages ( set by third party service )

+More about messages and notifications here below

 Server-stored info are an extension of the cookie values when the user is logged